-Do Reusable Nappies really save money?
+Do Reusable Nappies Save Money?

 From buying the weekly food shop to heating our homes, the cost of living is rising exponentially, and it’s already starting to affect families across the UK.
 With this in mind, families need to start thinking of ways to save on living costs, and for those with babies, one way to do this is by switching from disposable nappies to reusable nappies.

-Parents usually start to potty train their child at around two years old, and up to this point, over 4,000 disposable nappies will have been used¹, which is not only wasteful but extremely expensive.
+Parents usually start to potty train their child at around two years old, and up to this point, over 4,000 disposable nappies will have been used, which is not only wasteful but extremely expensive.
 By switching to reusable cloth nappies, parents could save some all important £££.

-Do reusable nappies really save money?
+Do reusable nappies save money?

 Yes, even with the increased cost of energy, reusable nappies can save you a significant amount of money/ Initially, reusable cloth nappies have a higher start-up cost, as you have to ensure you have the correct amount of nappies, and the additional accessories to making use them straightforward, such as wet nappy bags and nappy liners.

 For full time use, starting from the newborn stage, you're going to need around 25 reusable nappies.
 Our most popular, best value, nappies are the Alva Baby, and a full set of these will cost you £173 (or £156 using discount code GOCLOTH), and being one-size, these nappies should take you right up to the potty training stage.
-Our popular Nappy Accessories Pack will cost you just £22, and includes all the extra bits you'll need, and even includes some reusable wipes (you can learn more about those here).
-Chuck in some nappy boosters for good measure (and to give your nappies extra absorbency when needed) and all in you're looking at a set up cost of under £200.

 Of course, unlike disposables that get thrown away, reusable nappies need to be washed.
 So we've done the calculations for that too.
-Running a nappy wash, including electricty (at the Oct 22 price cap), water and detergent will cost you around 0.49 pence.
-Washing 3 x per week, that's a washing cost of £1.47.
-Over the course of infancy (or 3 years), if the energy costs remain at their current rate, washing your nappies will cost you around £230.
+Running a nappy wash, including electricty (at the Apr 24 price cap), water and detergent will cost you around 0.43 pence.
+Washing 3 x per week, that's a washing cost of £1.29.
+Over the course of infancy (or 3 years), if the energy costs remain at their current rate, washing your nappies will cost you around £196.

 We've analysed the costs of 11 major UK disposable nappy brands as of Oct 22, crunched the numbers (you can view our calculations at the bottom of this article) and found that, on average, disposable nappies will set you back a whopping £985 over the course of infancy.
-And what will you have to show for it?

 How to use reusable nappies